 STEP 18: Thoroughly pre-oil the new bearing

 STEP 19: Smear a bit of grease onto the new flange's O-ring to allow for an easier installation.
 Thoroughly clean each one of the three OEM flange bolts.
 Install the new bearing support flange in place.

 Be careful not to push in the bearing's center shaft.

-STEP 20: Using a flat screwdriver turn it Counter Clockwise (ccw) toget the first two or three threads of the center shaft exposed.
+STEP 20: Use a flat screwdriver and turn it counter clockwise (ccw) to get the first two of the three threads of the center shaft exposed.